Propel your way through the water and glide over reefs, buzz around large wrecks or extend your range and explore new dive sites.

 No explanation needed… DPVs are fun.
 They are also useful tools if you’re covering larger dive sites or carrying bulky equipment around.
 DPVs offer a thrilling way for scuba divers to see a lot of underwater territory in a short amount of time.

-The Diver Propulsion Vehicle Course takes two days and includes classroom time and three open water dives (including two boat dives).
-The course covers:
+The Diver Propulsion Vehicle Course takes two days and covers:

 - Maintaining your DPV

 - How to plan dives, including procedures for staying with your buddy.